codeproblem/codeproblem.github.io/_posts/codewars/python/2020-05-11-reverse-words.markdown

     word[::-1]
 ```

-Now I just need to add these reversed words to an array, to use later in the code:
+Now I just need to add these reversed words to an list, to use later in the code:

 ```python
 reversed_words = []